alsyah2019/IPTV/README.md

-A collection of publicly available High Definition IPTV channels from China.
+A collection of publicly available HD IPTV channels from China.